 |Chief Financial Officer|

-Rhythm Pharmaceuticals Reports First Quarter 2022 Financial Results and Business Update
+Rhythm Pharmaceuticals Reports First Quarter 2021 Financial Results

-BOSTON, May 3, 2022 – Rhythm Pharmaceuticals, Inc. (Nasdaq: RYTM), a commercial-stage biopharmaceutical company committed to transforming the care of people living with rare genetic diseases of obesity, today reported financial results and provided a business update for the first quarter ended March 31, 2022.
+Boston, MA – May 3, 2021 – Rhythm Pharmaceuticals, Inc. (Nasdaq: RYTM), a commercial-stage biopharmaceutical company committed to transforming the treatment paradigm for people living with rare genetic diseases of obesity, today reported financial results and provided a business update for the first quarter ended March 31, 2021.

 First Quarter and Recent Business Highlights: